cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 yarn start
 ```
 The app is now running in `localhost:4200`, and if you use the route `/movies/1`, you can see the isolated template of your movie card.
+`start-prereqs` launches some Docker containers that handle the back end of your application, so make sure to run this command again anytime you stop Docker or restart your computer.

 Congratulations!!
 You just created, structured and viewed your first Cardstack Card.

 ## Adding more seed data

 Now that you know how to create an instance of a movie card, you can go ahead and store more Marvel Cinematic Universe movies to your schema.
-Inside the `cardhost/cardstack/seeds/data.js` you can create your own movie cards, or just use the code below:
+Inside the `cardhost/cardstack/seeds/data.js` you can create your own movie cards, or just use the code below.

 ```js
 factory.addResource('movies', 2).withAttributes({